Language selection

 Bank executed operational procurement

 Bank-Executed Operational (BEO) procurement is the contracting of consulting services of firms directly by the IDB for projects that support the Bank's development agenda.
 These consulting services business opportunities range across a variety of sectors, including healthcare, energy, governance, transport.
-The consulting services to which IDB BEO Policies (PDF format) apply are of an intellectual and advisory nature.
+As of July 1, 2024, all BEO processes will follow the new Corporate Procurement Policy.
+Visit the IDB's Corporate Procurement Resources page to download the current Corporate Procurement Policy.
 These policies apply to all contracts for consulting services financed in whole or in part from Bank loans or grants, or funds administered by the Bank and implemented by the Borrower.

 Firms can also review BEO contract awards data to better understand their competition and find partners for potential project opportunities.